AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 - **User** (10,a) - the username which the user enters to sign on the system.\
 - **User name** (30,a) - the user’s name.\
 - **Cmp** (3,a) - a company code designating the user’s default company.
 If necessary, enter ? and press &lt;Enter&gt; to select a company code from the Company Selection screen.\
-    &gt;Note: If the value of the **Cmp** field is later changed in the user profile record of a user who is currently signed on, that user must sign off and sign on before the change takes affect.
+    >Note: If the value of the **Cmp** field is later changed in the user profile record of a user who is currently signed on, that user must sign off and sign on before the change takes affect.

 1. Press &lt;Enter&gt; and &lt;F9&gt; (Go to 'Change' mode) when data entry is complete.
 The User Profile Maintenance (Change) screen appears.
 2. To delete a user profile record, enter 4 (Delete request) in the selection column of the desired record, and press &lt;Enter&gt;.
 Press &lt;Page Down&gt; or use the User restrictor field at the top of the screen to locate the desired record.